-During the financial year, DLA Phillips Fox, a legal firm of which Mr Homsany was a partner, undertook legal work for the Company totalling \$18,940 excluding GST.
+During the financial year, Cardinals Corporate Pty Ltd, a company of which Mr Homsany is a director, undertook work for the Company totalling \$8,276 excluding GST, in addition to the disclosures in the Directors' Report.

 These services were provided on arms length terms.